Steeping the perfect read...

 Quality takes time.
 One bean at a time.

-This experience is common across every specialty coffee market, and particularly so in India, where most buyers are encountering these flavor descriptions for the first time.
+This happens in every specialty coffee market, and particularly so in India, where most buyers are encountering these descriptions for the first time.
 The confusion isn't a palate problem.
 It's a vocabulary problem.

-Flavor notes are a descriptive shorthand — a way of pointing toward families of aromatic experience that a coffee shares with other known things.
-They are not a claim about ingredients, and they are not a guarantee of what you'll taste in every cup.
-Once that distinction is clear, the notes on the bag become a useful navigation tool rather than a confusing promise.
+Flavor notes are shorthand.
+They point toward families of aromatic experience a coffee shares with other known things, not toward added ingredients.
+They're not a promise of what you'll taste in every cup.
+Once that's clear, the label becomes a useful tool rather than a confusing promise.

 This article covers: what flavor notes actually are, the five families that account for most of what appears on Indian coffee bags, how roast level predicts which family you're likely to encounter, and the Indian-specific vocabulary that doesn't appear on any global chart but shows up regularly on Indian roaster packaging.

 Coffee is a fruit seed.
-A coffee cherry grows, ripens, gets picked, and undergoes processing — drying, fermenting, washing — before it's roasted.
+A coffee cherry grows, ripens, gets picked, and undergoes processing (drying, fermenting, washing) before it's roasted.
 Through all of these stages, the bean develops hundreds of volatile aromatic compounds.
-Many of those same compounds are also present in other fruits, nuts, flowers, and spices.
+Many of those same compounds are present in other fruits, nuts, flowers, and spices.

-When a roaster describes a coffee as tasting of "blueberry," they are recognizing a shared compound — not reporting that blueberries were added to the roasting drum.
+When a roaster describes a coffee as tasting of "blueberry," they're recognizing a shared compound, not reporting that blueberries were added to the roasting drum.
 The coffee contains organic acids and aromatic molecules that the human palate associates with blueberry.
-The principle is the same as how wine describes "blackcurrant" or "pencil shavings" without any of those things being present in the glass.
+Wine works the same way when it describes "blackcurrant" or "pencil shavings" — neither is in the glass.

-This vocabulary is developed during cupping sessions: the coffee is brewed in controlled conditions, evaluated at room temperature, and tasted by multiple tasters at once.
+This vocabulary comes from cupping sessions: the coffee brewed in controlled conditions, evaluated at room temperature, tasted by multiple tasters at once.
 What they collectively identify becomes the language on the bag.

-ICB's catalog documents 797 unique flavor note entries across 921 coffees — a range that reflects how many aromatic paths a single crop can take depending on where it grew, how it was processed, and how it was roasted.
+ICB's catalog documents hundreds of unique flavor note entries across more than 1,300 coffees, a range that reflects how many aromatic paths a single crop can take depending on where it grew, how it was processed, and how it was roasted.
+That breadth — close to one distinct note entry per coffee — suggests Indian roasters are actively differentiating their descriptions rather than defaulting to shared industry shorthand.

 Flavor notes describe what a coffee's aroma and taste share with other known things.
 They are not claims about added ingredients, and they are not a promise of exact tasting outcomes.
 They are directional pointers toward a family of experience.

-Across ICB's catalog of 921 coffees, the distribution breaks down as follows:
+Across ICB's catalog of more than 1,300 coffees, the distribution breaks down as follows:

 The most common family in Indian specialty coffee.
-Dark Chocolate appears on 97 coffees (10.5% of the catalog), followed by Chocolate (65 coffees), Milk Chocolate (48), and Cocoa (46).
+Dark Chocolate is the single most frequent note (around one in ten coffees), followed by Chocolate, Milk Chocolate, and Cocoa.
 Combined, notes from this family appear on roughly 30% of all cataloged coffees.
-In the cup, this family registers as smooth, rounded, and familiar — a natural extension of the roasted character that most Indian coffee drinkers already associate with coffee.
+In the cup this family is smooth, rounded, and familiar — a natural extension of the roasted character most Indian coffee drinkers already associate with coffee.

 The second most common.
-Caramel appears on 83 coffees, followed by Honey (27), Vanilla (23), Brown Sugar (22), and Toffee (15).
-This family appears on roughly 25% of ICB coffees.
+Caramel leads, followed by Honey, Vanilla, Brown Sugar, and Toffee, with the family appearing on roughly 25% of ICB coffees overall.
 In the cup: warm, mellow, sweet.
 Less intense than chocolate, less forward than fruit.
 Often appears alongside chocolate notes in medium-roast washed coffees.

-The broadest family in terms of variety, though notes within it appear individually at lower frequencies than chocolate or caramel.
-Citrus leads at 61 coffees, followed by Raisin (30), Plum (26), Berries (18), Stone Fruit (16), Pomegranate (15), Mango (12), Strawberry (14), and many others.
-Taken together, fruity notes spread across roughly 35% of ICB coffees, often appearing multiple at a time.
+The broadest family in terms of variety, though individual notes appear at lower frequencies than chocolate or caramel.
+Citrus leads, followed by Raisin, Plum, Berries, Stone Fruit, Pomegranate, Strawberry, Mango, and many others.
+Taken together, fruity notes spread across roughly 35% of ICB coffees, often appearing several at a time.
 In the cup: bright, often with noticeable acidity, ranging from dried fruit sweetness to fresh tropical character.
 This is the family most likely to feel unfamiliar to buyers coming from a dark-roast background.

-Nutty (54 coffees), Roasted Nuts (18), Hazelnut (17), Almond (10).
-Appears on roughly 15% of coffees.
-In the cup: dry, toasty, mild.
-Frequently accompanies chocolate or caramel notes and contributes texture more than distinctive flavor.
+Nutty, Roasted Nuts, Hazelnut, and Almond — about 15% of coffees.
+In the cup this family is dry, toasty, mild.
+It often accompanies chocolate or caramel notes and contributes texture more than distinctive flavor.
 Common in medium and medium-dark washed coffees.

 5. Floral/Earthy

-Less frequent but distinct.
-Floral (34 coffees), Jasmine (19), Earthy (26), Spice (16).
-Floral notes appear predominantly in light roasts, where origin-driven aromatics are more pronounced.
+Less frequent but distinct: Floral, Jasmine, Earthy, and Spice.
+Floral notes appear mostly in light roasts, where origin-driven aromatics come through more clearly.
 Earthy notes trend toward medium-dark roasts and monsooned coffees, which carry a characteristic low-acid, dense-body profile.

 This medium washed Chikmagalur coffee illustrates the chocolate/caramel family.
 Three of its four notes (Milk Chocolate, Peanut, Toffee) sit squarely in that cluster.
 Blackcurrant is a fruity note that often surfaces alongside chocolate in this roast range — a common overlap between the two families.